ogdenpm/intel80tools/readme.txt

         Note, the source files are in C++ and were created by passing the fortran source through struct and then hand edited to clean up, rather than a direct compile or use of f2c.

+  pack.pl	pack files in a directory (except makefile) into my packed file format repack.pl	version that updates files into the packed format

   t0bootdiff	compares to bootfile files to show differences